leverh/Battleship-1/README.md

 ![screenshot of terminal error message requesting user to enter the correct data format](/ASSETS/Images/2023-03-24%20(6).png)

+# The look

+Even though this is a terminal game, I tried to make it as fun and as readbale as possible for the user.
+Along with the humorist comments, it reminded me of these retro games from the 80's - which is why I changed (at a late stage) the text color from pink to toxic green (like computers used to have back in the day).
+I also added a slow typing effect, and a faster typing effect- again- to create this retro atmosphere.

 # Flowchart of game process

+The following flowchart helped me sort things inside of my head as to the general logic and stages I needed to take while developing this game:

 ![flowchart graphic of game process](/ASSETS/Images/battleships1(1).png)